iptv-org/iptv/.readme/template.md

 ## About

 This repository is maintained by a community that organizes into different playlists all the available IPTV stations without restrictions of access, whether they are local or international.
 In non-technical words, IPTV (Internet Protocol television) stations have web addresses that *are obtained from official websites or authorized services for easier access to the end user who has any media player that supports streaming*.
-A software is used to periodically check if they are currently online.
+A software is used to periodically check if web addresses are currently online.

 ### Contribution